 Predators and prey adapt their sleeping habits to each other.
 Predators will be awake at times when they’re prey is available.
 Prey, on the other hand, will try to avoid the times when their primary predators are out hunting.

-You probably guessed that guinea pigs aren’t predatory in nature and are a so-called prey animal.
+You probably guessed that guinea pigs aren’t predatory and are so-called prey animals.
 The guinea pig’s main predators are birds of prey, cats, wolves, snakes, and coyotes.

-Needless to say that guinea pigs will try to avoid to be outside when their predators are awake.
-Most of their predators are nocturnal and it’s natural that they adapted to being awake at the moment when their predators are not yet awake or just waking up.
-If guinea pigs would also be nocturnal they would be awake and looking for food at the same time their predators are.
-This would be an extremely bad idea for the guinea pig.
+Needless to say that guinea pigs will try to avoid being outside when their predators are awake.
+Most of their predators are nocturnal, and, naturally, they adapted to being awake at the moment when their predators are not yet awake or just waking up.

 Guinea pigs have developed extreme alertness to danger and predators.
-They will sleep in short intervals so they have a smaller risk that a predator sneaks up to them while they’re sleeping.
-They also need very little sleep so they can have more time being awake to avoid predators.
+As a result, they will sleep in short intervals, so they have a smaller risk of predators sneaking up on them while sleeping.
+They also need very little sleep to have more time awake to avoid predators.

 What Are the Consequences of Being Awake Almost All-Day?